 You filed your claim with the SAAQ no later than 60 days after the accident.

-No repairs were made to your vehicle or property before the SAAQ assessed the damage.
+You did not sell or discard your vehicle nor have repairs made to your vehicle or property before the SAAQ assessed the damage.

 Your driver’s licence is valid and was not under suspension at the time of the accident.